jmendesf/DG_rotations/README.md

 # DG_rotations

 ## Presentation
-This program executes a rotation on a 2D image.
+The program executes a rotation on a 2D image (3D will be implemented later).
-This rotation will be interpolated by different methods.
+The rotation will be interpolated with different methods.

-The goal of this work is to evaluate each interpolation method.
+The goal of this project is to evaluate and analyse each interpolation method.

-## How to install
+## Compile and run
 cd rotation2D

 mkdir build